slackapi/python-slack-sdk/docs-src/auth.rst

 **The OAuth initiation link:**

-To begin the OAuth flow, you'll need to provide the user with a link to Slack's OAuth page, This directs the user to Slack's OAuth acceptance page, where the user will review and accept or refuse the permissions your app is requesting as defined by the requested scope(s).
+To begin the OAuth flow, you'll need to provide the user with a link to Slack's OAuth page.
+This directs the user to Slack's OAuth acceptance page, where the user will review and accept or refuse the permissions your app is requesting as defined by the requested scope(s).